Mark Cipolletti Knows How to Market His Business

 Do not let the scope of work or the kitchen remodel timeline deter you.
 Renovating your kitchen before selling can be well worth it.
 The average rate of return on investment for a major remodel of a midrange kitchen is 56.1%.
 A minor kitchen remodel is even higher at 71.2%.2 If you do not have the time to do a full remodel, a refresh could take less time and still result in a big profit.

 Do not want to miss out?
 When you work with us, you may be able to shorten this timeline substantially.
-Curbio projects are completed 65% faster than typical general contractor projects for the following reasons:
+Curbio projects are typically completed faster than typical general contractor projects for the following reasons:

 - We provide instant estimates on common home improvement projects.